 How to know whether it works on your phone or not?

-First thing which you need to make sure is your device is running on Android 4.4 or any other later version.
+The first thing which you need to make sure is your device is running on Android 4.4 or any other later version.
 Now what you need to do is very simple.
 Switch on the charging and launch root enables file browser.
 Go to the folder sys/class/power/battery.
 You will find a file named charging_enabled.
-Simply open it with text editor.
+Simply open it with a text editor.
 Here you can see the number “1”.
 You need to change it to “0”.
 If you save it and your device is still charging, this app doesn’t work on your phone.
 However, if it stops charging when you save it to 0, congratulations you can keep up the pace.

 Using charge limit

-Before you begin downloading, you may need to change the settings of your phone to allow it install apps from other locations than Play Store.
+Before you begin downloading, you may need to change the settings of your phone to allow it to install apps from other locations than Play Store.
 Once it is installed on your device, simply launch it.
-Next to the “Limit” entry, you can find “Change” button.
-Tap on it to enter any two digit number.
+Next to the “Limit” entry, you can find the “Change” button.
+Tap on it to enter any two-digit number.
 Remember this would be the charging limit of your phone.
 It is recommended to set it as 85.
 You may need to grant a few permissions to the app.